-Children's and Family Treatment and Support Services (CFTSS) and Medicaid Managed Care Children's Home and Community Based Services (CHCBS) provide opportunities for Medicaid Members under the age of 21 that have Behavioral Health needs and/or medically complex conditions to receive Covered Services in their own home or community.
+Children's and Family Treatment and Support Services (CFTSS) and Medicaid Managed Care Children's Home and Community Based Services (CHCBS) provide opportunities for Medicaid Members, and beginning July 1, 2023 for Child Health Plus Members, under the age of 21 that have Behavioral Health needs and/or medically complex conditions to receive Covered Services in their own home or community.
 For detailed information on CHCBS, please see the CHCBS in the Government Programs Section.